 You can rename user accounts in Active Directory in several ways.
 You can use AD graphical snap-ins, command-line tools, or PowerShell cmdlets.
 Let’s explore these methods.

-How to Rename an Active Directory User with Active Directory Console?
+How to Rename an Active Directory User with Active Directory Users and Computers Console?

-The easiest and most intuitive way to rename an AD user is to use the Active Directory Users and Computers (ADUC) graphical mmc snap-in.
+The easiest and most intuitive way to rename an AD user is to use the Active Directory Users and Computers snap-in (ADUC).

 - Open the ADUC console by running the dsa.msc command on your domain controller or a computer with Remote Server Administration Tools (RSAT) installed.

-- Use the Active Directory search to find the user you want to rename (or expand the Organizational Unit where the user locate manually);
+- Use the Active Directory search to find the user you want to rename.
+Right-click the user and click Rename.

-- Open the user properties and go to the Object tab.
-The user’s full name is specified in the Canonical name of object field.
+- Open the user properties and navigate to the Object tab.
+The user’s full name is specified in the Canonical name of the object field.
 This is the name that is displayed in the ADUC console and other Windows and AD tools;

-- In the window that opens, you can change the Full Name (Canonical name of object), First name, Last name, Display Name, as well as userPrincipalName and userlogonname (samAccountName/ pre-Windows 2000) attributes;
+- In the “Rename User” window that opens, you can change the Full name (Canonical name of the object), First name, Last name, Display Name, as well as the userPrincipalName and userlogonname (samAccountName) attributes.
+Click OK to save the changes.

 How to Rename an Active Directory User with PowerShell?

-You can use cmdlets from the Active Directory for Windows PowerShell module to rename a user in AD.
+You can use cmdlets from the PowerShell Active Directory module module to rename a user in AD.
 The base cmdlets are Rename-ADObject and Set-ADUser.

 - Rename-ADObject — allows you to change the values of the attributes: cn, distinguishedName, name;

 Hint.
-You can add the whatIf parameter to a command to get information about the operation that the command will perform.
+You can add the PowerShell -WhatIf parameter to a command to get information about the command’s operation.